Conformal invariance of dimer heights on isoradial double graphs: Convergence of discrete holomorphic observables

 \subsection{Convergence with Neumann boundary conditions}

 In this subsection, we deal with the entries of $\overline{D}^{-1}$ where the black vertex is a vertex of the primal graph.
 It has a boundary condition which is a discrete analog of the Neumann boundary condition, given that the difference of observables along the normal direction of each boundary edge is 0.
-We will begin with a technical lemma in PDE which states that the derivatives of harmonic functions are bounded by themselves, and the bound could be uniform up to the boundary if the boundary has a smooth portion.